 Macy’s flagship store on 34th Street has decorated its windows every Christmas since 1874.
 The store’s first Christmas window was scenes from Harriet Beecher Stowe’s Uncle Tom’s Cabin, using porcelain dolls.
 In 1883, the store introduced a panoply window (a circular track) showing Santa pulled by a reindeer.
 Word spread of Macy’s “miracle.”

-Holiday window displays have since become a fixture in New York City, such as those at Lord & Taylor, Tiffany & Co., Bloomingdales, Bergdorf Goodman, and Saks Fifth Avenue.
-But when it comes to Christmas, people still think of Macy’s.
-Perhaps because scenes from the movie Miracle on 34th Street were shot in Macy’s.
-And many of Macy’s windows have been based on this famous film.
+Holiday window displays then became a fixture in New York City, such as those at Lord & Taylor, Tiffany & Co., Bloomingdales, Bergdorf Goodman, and Saks Fifth Avenue.
+But when it comes to Christmas, people still recall Macy’s.
+Perhaps because scenes from the Miracle on 34th Street, released in 1947 and a perennial family favorite at Christmastime, were filmed inside the store.
+And many of Macy’s windows have featured this classic film.

-This season, you can expect to meet Tiptoe, a gorgeous little blue reindeer who is too scared to fly until her friends help her out with a balloon flying machine.
-The balloons burst and Tiptoe discovers she can fly on her own even though she takes Santa on a bumpy ride.
+Last year Macy’s introduced Tiptoe, a gorgeous little blue reindeer who was too scared to fly — a lot like many of us back then.
+But her friends helped her out with a balloon flying machine.
+The balloons burst and Tiptoe discovered she could fly on her own.
 To fly, she only needed to believe.

-In the accompanying commercial bound to reach you in the lead-up to Christmas, Tiptoe’s story ends with a little girl at the airport reluctant to fly to grandma’s and her father alleviating her fears by telling her Tiptoe’s story.
-She starts to feel confident, believing that she can board that plane — a timely message as we head out into the holiday season and the world.
+In the accompanying commercial, Tiptoe’s story ends with a little girl at the airport reluctant to fly to grandma’s and her father alleviating her fears by telling her Tiptoe’s story.
+She starts to feel confident, believing she can board that plane — a timely message.

 2. Selfridges, London

 Many of us know of Selfridges from the British television series about the founder Harry Gordon Selfridge.
-In 1909, Selfridge brought his department store concept from Chicago to London, including the American way of celebrating Christmas.
-He had every inch of his store decorated for the festive season.
-But the windows were, and remain, the real crowd pleaser.
+In 1909, Selfridge brought his department store concept from Chicago to London along with a more exuberant American way of celebrating Christmas.
+He included the tradition of window dressing and decorating every inch of his store for the festive season.
+But the windows were, and remain, the real crowd-pleaser.
 Selfridges window displays are sometimes controversial but always artistic and often feature the work of hip new artists.

 3. Galeries Lafayette Haussmann, Paris

 Galeries Lafayette on Haussmann Boulevard is one of the world’s most beautiful department stores.
-Opened in 912, the architecture was inspired by Opéra (the Parisian opera house), and the interior features striking Art Nouveau balconies and jaw-dropping stained-glass dome.
-Each year, the store hangs a gigantic Christmas tree from the dazzling dome trimmed in accordance with the theme set by the window display.
-For example, in 2015, the window’s theme was A Christmas From Another Planet with robots, Jedi, R2D2, and Stormtroopers, so the store decorated the Christmas tree with stars and meteorites.
+Opened in 1912, the architecture was inspired by Opéra (the Parisian opera house), and the interior features striking Art Nouveau balconies and a jaw-dropping stained-glass dome.
+Each year, the store hangs a Christmas tree they claim as the largest in the world from the dazzling dome.
+The tree is trimmed in accordance with the theme set by the window display.
+For example, one year, the window’s theme was A Christmas From Another Planet with robots, Jedi, R2-D2, and stormtroopers, so the store decorated the Christmas tree with stars and meteorites.

 Pro Tip: Galeries Lafayette is one of many incredible Christmas window displays in Paris.
 For a walk past the best displays, see The Best Things to Do In Paris During Christmas.